-Student Name Student's DM ID- Rating of (circle one): Master's Thesis Doctoral Dissertation Ra Rating Scale and Explanations 500 Rating 1 = Unacceptable 2 = Poor 3 = Average/ Acceptable 4 = Very Good 5 = Exceptional (1-5, from scale to left) Knowledge of the discipline Error(s) in exposition of the field and/or omission of key source(s) Minor errors, omissions, and/or lack of synthesis Adequate and accurate exposition of key sources Good coverage and synthesis of key sources plus additional relevant material Thorough review and excellent synthesis of sources, including some obscure but relevant ones Appropriate methodology Errors in methodology selection and/or use Minor methodological errors and/or omissions Methodology applied correctly and adequately, appropriate documentation Methodology applied correctly, explained clearly, and documented well Mastery of finer points of methodology plus elegant application and/or supplementary approaches Application of knowledge and methodology to original research topic Discipline and methodology not referenced/applied well Some links to discipline knowledge and methodology but not clearly integrated with research Adequate connection between knowledge of discipline and use of methodology and research Clear exposition of relationship of disciplinary knowledge and methodology to original research Insightful references to sources and application of methodology to excellent research topic Critical thinking Muddled presentation with errors in reasoning and/or without much analysis and synthesis Reasoning sometimes confused, simplistic, and/or not clearly explained Adequate reasoning, explanation of assumptions, and supporting evidence Clear reasoning with organized presentation of evidence, assumptions, and conclusions Clear and organized argument that represents sound, original, and complex thought Effective written communication Writing generally unclear, with consistent errors and/or poor organization Writing sometimes unclear with weak organization and/or grammatical errors Writing clear, concise, and organized, with minor or no grammatical errors Writing generally error- free with clear organization and depth Elegant writing with fully developed arguments, clear organization, and correct grammar Effective oral communication Presentation generally unclear, with poor organization and/or marred by distracting mannerisms or language Presentation sometimes unclear, with weak organization, and/or some distracting mannerisms or language Presentation organized to convey main points of thesis/dissertation clearly and without distractions Articulate presentation with clear organization and professional language Elegant, confident, and engaging presentation with clear organization and flow Overall quality (not necessarily average of carlier ratings) Unacceptable Poor Average/acceptable Very Good Exceptional
+Dan.
+Student Name: Student's UM ID: Rating of (circle one): Master's Thesis Doctoral Dissertation Rai Rating Scale and Explanations Su Rating 1 = Unaccentable 2 = Poor 3 = Average/ Acceptable 4=Very Good S = Exceptional (1-5, from scale to left) Knowledge of the Error(s) in exposition of Minor errors.
+Adequate and accurate Good coverage and Thorough review and discipline the field and/or omissions, and/or lack exposition of key synthesis of key sources excellent synthesis of • omission of key of synthesis sonrces plus additional relevant sources, including some source(s) material obscure but relevant T 1 1 1 1 3.6 M. 4.
+1.1 N. 4.
+4-1 ones Appropriate Errors in methodology Minor methodological Methodology applied Methodology applied Mastery of finer points methodology selection and/or use errors and/or omissions correctly and correctly, explained of methodology plus documentation documented well and/or supplication approaches Application of Discipline and Some links to discipline Adequate connection Clear exposition of Insightful references to knowledge and methodology not knowledge and between knowledge of relationship of sources and application methodology to referenced/applied well methodology but not discipline and use of disciplinary knowledge of methodology to original research topic clearly integrated with methodology and and methodology to excellent research topic research research original research Critical thinking Muddled presentation Reasoning sometimes Adequate reasoning, Clear reasoning with Clear and organized with errors in reasoning contused, simplistic, explanation of organized presentation argument that and/or without much and/or not clearly assumptions, and of evidence, represents sound, analysis and synthesis explained supporting evidence assumptions, and original, and complex 11 120 conceptono arougur.
+Effective written Writing generally Writing sometimes writing clear, concise, and organized with Withing generally error- free with clear Elegant writing with Communication errors and/or noor organization and/or minor or no organization and denth arguments clear organization grammatical errors grammatical errors 1 organization, and • correct grammar Effective oral Presentation generally Presentation sometimes Presentation organized Articulate presentation Elegant, confident, and communication unclear, with poor unclear, with weak to convey main points with clear organization engaging presentation organization and/or organization, and/or of thesis/dissertation and professional with clear organization marred by distracting some distracting clearly and without language and flow mannerisms or mannerisms or distractions language language Overall quality (not Unacceptable Poor Average/acceptable Very Good Exceptional necessarily average of earlier ratings)